Why a Home Seller Should Consider Having a Home Inspection Done

 A major fix may feel out of reach if your money is tied up in equity, but you can still bring options to the table.
 Why not work with your agent to gather a few professional quotes for the repair and offer cash at closing or a discount on the sales price to cover the cost?
 Giving the buyer a choice is always a winning approach because they like having control over the outcome.
 It also shows you’re willing to meet them in the middle.

-KEY POINT TO REMEMBER: The home seller can benefit greatly from a home inspection, and save everyone lots of headache.
-Consider Perkins Home Services for your next home inspection.
+The home seller can benefit greatly from a home inspection, and save everyone lots of headaches.
+Contact Perkins Home Services for your next home inspection.

 We just wanted to thank you for the comprehensive inspection report.
 Eric was very nice, extremely professional and thorough, and explained everything he found so we could understand exactly what we were dealing with and what needed to be done, if anything.
 Please thank him again for us for his great work and attention to detail!

 From our initial phone call to delivery of the final inspection reports, Perkins Home Services was a complete delight.
 Professional, prompt, thorough, and accommodating.
 We even learned a thing or two from the general home inspector, in addition to the required information.
 We're satisfied and smarter!

 Scott and John who inspected our septic system have completed their work at our home in Deer Isle, Maine.
 We wish to complement their professionalism, courtesy and willingness to respond to our questions.
 They were very informative.
 You sent a very good team and we appreciate it.
 Thanks for your help too in explaining the process and arranging our appointment.

 I just wanted to say thank you and how incredibly happy we were with everyone.
 Scott & John were beyond friendly and answered any and all questions we had!
 We hope to recommend you to anyone that is looking for the same service in the future.